tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * **Answer** **Parallel coordinates** and **categories** plots allow users to visualize correlations but also reorganize variables in order to get a better sense of multivariate relationships.

-Ask if there are any questions before moving forward.
+Ask for any remaining questions before ending the class.

 ### End Class